tytydraco/yessleep/out/The_Sound_of_Thunder.md

 Without thinking, I felt for a lighter in my jacket that hung from its hanger as a third sent splinters flying across the room.
 I reached for the tissues by my bed, and as the door rattled again, this time the deadbolt plate loosening from its screws, I lit the clump of tissues and held them up to my smoke detector.
 Yellow flames sputtered from my hand.
 It took a second for the alarm to trip, but when it did, I heard it be accompanied by the others in the house, as a light flashed from the device.

-Just like that, the door was still once more.
+Just like that, the pounding stopped.
 I couldn’t hear for the siren whether they’d truly gone, but all the same, I took the phone from my desk and fell to the floor, sitting in the roar of the alarms as I waited for someone on the other side to pick up.

 The winds died down by the time the call wrapped up, over as quickly as it had started.